magicmq/pyspigot-documentation/docs/projects/writingprojects.md

 ## Project Loading

-PySpigot loads and runs all projects in the projects folder automatically on plugin load or server start.
+PySpigot loads and runs all projects in the projects folder automatically on plugin load or server start, unless if a project is marked as disabled, or its `auto-load` option is set to `false`.
 Project load order is determined by load priority, as defined in the project's `project.yml` file.
 Projects that don't specify a load priority will inherit the default load priority specified in the `script-option-defaults` section of the `config.yml`.
 Projects that have the same load priority are loaded in alphabetical order.

 Projects can also be manually loaded using the load command: